Two Tether (2TC)

 There are multiple types of 2TC systems, with variations in:

-• The use of mechanical devices vs friction hitches vs tethers of fixed size.
+• The use of mechanical devices vs friction hitches.

 • Tether connection to the saddle, the foot, or both.

-For purposes of brevity, JRB is defining the the following terms to cover an important distinction between the various 2TC systems.
+We don’t necessarily have names for every variation of a 2TC system and therefore, JRB is suggesting the the following terms to make an important distinction between the various 2TC systems.
 (If there are defined terms already for this distinction in the 2TC community, please leave a comment):

-• Traditional 2TC System: The upper tether attaches to the saddle and the lower tether attaches to a footloop.
+• Traditional 2TC System: The upper tether attaches to the saddle and the lower tether attaches to a stirrup / footloop only.

-• Smart 2TC System: The upper tether attaches to the saddle and the lower tether attaches to BOTH a footloop AND the saddle.
+• Smart 2TC System: The upper tether attaches to the saddle and the lower tether attaches to BOTH a stirrup / footloop AND the saddle.

 Benefits and Concerns